David Lack: Career and research

-After Cambridge, Lack, on the recommendation of Julian Huxley took up a position as a science mentor at Dartington Hall School, Devonshire from 1934 until Summer 1938 when he took a year off to study bird behaviour on the Galapagos Islands.
+After Cambridge, Lack, on the recommendation of Julian Huxley took up a position as a science mentor at Dartington Hall School, Devon from 1934 until Summer 1938, when he took a year off to study bird behaviour on the Galapagos Islands.
 In 1935 he made his first trip to the United States as a chaperone for a Dartington Hall student returning to California.
 Here he met Joseph Grinnell and Robert McCabe and gave a talk at the Cooper Ornithological Club.
 In New York, he met Ernst Mayr at the American Museum of Natural History.
 He returned via the SS Bremen, only one of about four English speakers on the German ship.
 He was only in the Galapagos for part of that year, starting August 1938.
-With the data that he collected in the Galapagos, especially on the finches he went to the United States.
+With the data that he collected in the Galapagos, especially on the finches, he went to the United States.
 April to August 1939 was spent at the California Academy of Sciences which held a large collection of the finches of Galapagos that had been studied earlier by Harry Swarth and at Ernst Mayr's home in New Jersey.
 While in the US he made a study of the tricoloured blackbird with John T. Emlen.
 He returned home in September 1939, after the outbreak of war.
 Lack published The Galapagos Finches (Geospizinae), A Study in Variation in which he examined variations within species across islands and considered that many of them were non-adaptive and due to founder effect and genetic drift.
 Lack's first major work was The Life of the Robin, which was based on four years of field work that he conducted while teaching at Dartington Hall School.
-He examined robin behaviour, song, territory, pairing and breeding using ringing to mark and track individual birds.
+He examined robin behaviour, song, territory, pairing, and breeding using ringing to mark and track individual birds.
 The manuscript was completed in 1942 and it went through five editions from 1943 to 1970.
 One of Lack's students at Dartington Hall was Eva Ibbotson.
 A colleague who helped in filming some of the robins for Lack was the geography teacher Bill Hunter.
 In 1934 Lack went to Tanganyika on an invitation from R.E.
 Moreau.

 The Common Swift, one of many subjects studied by Lack.